 It is also clear that, in the limit $\lambda \to 0$ with finite μ{eff} , the NMSSM turns into the MSSM with a decoupled singlet sector.
-Nonetheless, the phenomenology of the NMSSM for $\lambda \to 0$ could still differ somewhat from the MSSM in the case where the lightest SUSY particle (LSP), a possible dark matter candidate, is the singlino and hence gives the possibility of a long lived next-to-lightest SUSY particle [268, 269].
+Nonetheless, the phenomenology of the NMSSM for $\lambda \to 0$ could still differ somewhat from the MSSM in the case where the LSP, a possible DM candidate, is the singlino and hence gives the possibility of a long lived next-to-lightest SUSY particle [268, 269].
 In cases where the LSP is singlino-like there will be significant modifications of all sparticle decay cascades as compared to the MSSM.
 We will not consider this situation here and delay the discussion to Chapter 8.